 However, growing concerns about plastic waste and environmental impact have led to exploring alternative base materials for RFID cards.
 Biopolymers and non-plastic materials, such as wood, are potential options for eco-friendly card production.

 For example, some companies have introduced wooden RFID cards to the market, but higher production costs have limited their use in niche applications.
 Nevertheless, as demand for sustainable materials increases and technology advances, we may see more affordable options for innovative RFID card-based materials in the future.

 RFID Card Working Principle

-The RFID card uses an integrated chip inside.
-It encrypts data stored on the chip when connecting to the source.
+The working principle of an RFID card relies on an integrated chip that encrypts data when connecting to a source.
 It’s not the same as swiping a card.
 RFID cards are contactless in the process of payment.
 Cardholders can pay quickly by simply tapping or waving their hands.

 RFID cards can transact by entering the electromagnetic field range of the card reader.
 Payment details are transmitted to the merchant via radio waves.
 It promotes consumption and dramatically reduces the time consumers spend waiting to pay.

 The popularity of COVID-19 also gives consumers and employees excellent security.

 RFID cards can be categorized based on their communication frequency bands: